Race, Equity, Diversity and Inclusion

 Background

-Over a year ago, CFPIC launched a Race, Equity, Diversity and Inclusion webinar series intended to strengthen our understanding of the complexity and diversity of the communities we serve in order to improve our practice.
-These sessions on the African American, Native American and Latinx experiences in the child welfare system provided historical context for structural racism and created opportunities for leaders to explore possible connections between the CPM Leadership Behaviors and the antidotes to dominant culture.
-We look forward to integrating the wisdom from these sessions into the values and behaviors within the Practice Model.
-Click below for examples of the salient points from each webinar series.
+Over a year ago, CFPIC launched a Race, Equity, Diversity, and Inclusion webinar series intended to improve our practice by strengthening our understanding of the complexity and diversity of the communities we serve.
+These sessions on the experiences of African American, Native American and pan-ethnic communities of Spanish speakers and Latin American descendants in the child welfare system provided historical context for structural racism and created opportunities for leaders to explore possible connections between the CPM Leadership Behaviors and the antidotes to dominant culture.
+We integrated the wisdom from these sessions into the values and behaviors within the Practice Model.

 Supporting Child Welfare Directors:

-Based on what the Faculty learned from the Listening Sessions, they identified some additional steps to support the Directors in addressing these issues, with the understanding that strategies that work in one community may not work in all others, due to the wide diversity of communities across California.
+Based on what we learned from the Listening Sessions, we identified some additional steps to support the Directors in addressing these issues, with the understanding that strategies that work in one community may not work in all others, due to the wide diversity of communities across California.

-Beginning in October 2020, the Faculty provided a series of Zoom sessions that addressed racial justice issues in the Child Welfare system.
+Beginning in October 2020, CFPIC facilitated a series of Zoom sessions that addressed racial justice issues in the Child Welfare system.

 Leveraging CPM To Build A Race Equity Culture